Tax Lien Investing Guide: Getting Started

 According to the Internal Revenue Service, a tax lien is a state or federal government’s legal claim against a property when someone does not pay their taxes.

-For example, the state or federal government can put a tax lien on real estate if the owner has not paid income taxes.
-Or, the local government can place a lien on a property if the owner has unpaid property taxes.
+For example, the state or federal government can put a tax lien on a property if the owner has not paid income taxes or has unpaid property taxes.
 In other words, A lien is a legal claim against assets that are typically used as collateral to satisfy a debt.

-The tax lien process begins when the person receives a notice about their tax debt.
+The tax lien process begins when the property owner receives a notice about their tax debt.
 This is called a demand for payment.
-If the taxpayer does not pay off the debt or resolve it with the tax authority, they may put a lien on their assets, including the real estate.
+If the taxpayer does not pay off the debt or resolve it with the tax authority, they may put a lien on their assets, including real estate.

-Tax liens are purchased usually through auctions held at a physical location or online.
-Usually, the investor who accepts the lowest interest rate is awarded the lien.
+They are purchased usually through tax lien auctions held at a physical location or online.
+Usually, the winning bidder is the investor who accepts the lowest interest rate.

 How Does Tax Lien Investing Work?